 The Duke of Cornwall, accompanied by Colonel Edward Bolitho, the Lord-Lieutenant of Cornwall and the Isles of Scilly, was welcomed by the CEO of the Aspire Academy Trust Mrs Vanessa Bragg and Chair of the Trust Mrs Jacky Swain, before embarking on a tour of classrooms, led by Head of School Mrs Vicky Dilnot, on Friday 6th March.

-Outside in the playground, lively outdoor learning and Forest School sessions were in full swing and The Prince was particularly interested in what the Key Stage 2 children were getting up to.
+Outside in the playground, lively outdoor learning and Forest School sessions were in full swing and The Duke was particularly interested in what the Key Stage 2 children were getting up to.
 Year six Kayci explained they were creating their own fables, using story stones and homemade clay characters: “He asked me if we go out a lot and I said yes and told him about our Wild Wednesdays and outdoor learning afternoons.”

-The tour concluded outside as Vicky Dilnot, surrounded by children waving their homemade St Piran and Union flags, invited The Prince to unveil a local granite plaque commemorating the proud final milestone in the opening of this ground-breaking new school.
+The tour concluded outside as Vicky Dilnot, surrounded by children waving their homemade St Piran and Union flags, invited The Duke to unveil a local granite plaque commemorating the proud final milestone in the opening of this ground-breaking new school.

 Vicky Dilnot, Head of Skol Nansledan, said: “We feel so privileged to have been gifted such a beautifully designed school, a testament to the vision of the Duchy of Cornwall.
 It is the beating heart of a thriving and ever-growing community and I am sure I speak on behalf of all the staff and children, when I admit to still finding myself slightly awed that this building is actually ours!”